pvandenh/NeovoltBattery_ModbusPlugin/README.md

 **Problem**: Integration can't connect to inverter

 **Solutions**:

+**For Direct Ethernet Connection:**
+1. ✅ Verify inverter is powered on
+2. ✅ Check IP address is correct (look in router's device list)
+3. ✅ Ping the IP address from Home Assistant Terminal
+4. ✅ Check Ethernet cable is securely connected
+5. ✅ Verify Modbus TCP is enabled on inverter (should be by default)
+6. ✅ Try rebooting the inverter

+**For EW11A Connection:**
 1. ✅ Check EW11A is powered on and connected to network
 2. ✅ Verify IP address is correct
 3. ✅ Ping the IP address from Home Assistant Terminal